RadiantBlockchain/radiant-node/doc/bchn-gitlab-usage-rules-and-guidelines.md

 - "community" : issue/MR is classified as relating to some changes that touch on the social aspects of the projects, such as expectations of maintainers to contributors and vice versa

+- "gitian": issue/MR that touches on the gitian build system, or requires a gitian build as part of its test plan

 ### Historical labels considered to be deprecated until further notice